eunice-alswell/person-crud-api/README.md

 4. Use a process manager like PM2 to keep your Node.js application running in the background.
 5. Set up domain and SSL certificates for secure access.

+### **OR**
+To deploy the API to a server or a hosting platform, follow the standard deployment procedures for your chosen platform.
+Ensure that you set environment variables for the MongoDB URI and port as needed.

+For example, when deploying on Render.com, you can configure environment variables in the Render dashboard for your application.

 ## Contributing

 Feel free to contribute to this project by opening issues or submitting pull requests.
 Your contributions are highly appreciated!